Jean-Paul Lehners: Academic life

 Lehners became the vice-rector of the University of Luxembourg between 2003 and 2007.
 Since 2011, Lehners has been active as the first holder of the UNESCO Chair in Human Rights at the University of Luxembourg.

 Social work

-When Lehners was a student, he took part in ALUC (Association Luxembourgeoise des Universitaires Catholiques) as his orientation was towards the Catholic left wing.
-However, he quit this association as he thought it was just a political ensemble.
-According to Lehners, it was the first step of joining into the Christian Social Party.
-While he was studying in Vienna, he took part in a reflection group where he learnt about non-violent action and how to solve conflicts without causing harm from an Indian Jesuite.

-The social aspect of society has always been highly important for Lehners, that is to say, taking action for the poor and prioritizing the poor.
-As a result, he joined to the Jugendpoor; an organization of young people who would meet every Thursday to celebrate the mass along with the poor.
-Consequently, the periodical "Forum" was born along with other organizations like ASTI, ASTM, etc. due to the activities of Jugendpoor which was backed by the Second Vatican Council (also known as Vatican II).

 Lehners holds the presidential title for Consultative Commission of Human Rights (Commission consultative des Droits de l'Homme), Justice and Peace Commission (Commission Justice et Paix) and is the honorary president of Omega 90.

 Some other organizations Lehners took part in are listed below: